nxrs3/nxrsecrypt/README.md

 It uses mapping files stored in `data/encryption_mappings` to convert characters into chunks of random chracters.
 Only users with the correct corresponding mapping file can decrypt the text.

 This is my first big project, and is not a professional, i made this for fun to communicate privatly with my friends.

 Feel free to criticize and report issues.

 Only tested on linux
+Let me know if it's compatible with windows and macos

 ## ✨ Features